 External icons are the icons displayed outside the HTML views and handled directly by the vSphere Client.
 Examples of such icons are the Home view shortcut icons, menu icons, and the vSphere object list icons.
-If you use the generation scripts or the wizard provided with the vSphere Client Tools Eclipse plugin to generate your HTML plug-in, the plugin-icons.css CSS file is added to the plug-in project.
+If you use the generation scripts to generate your HTML plug-in, the plugin-icons.css CSS file is added to the plug-in project.
 The example CSS file contains the definitions of two external icons.

 To declare that your plug-in depends on external icons, in the plugin.xml manifest file add the <dependency> element inside the <dependencies> element.
 The following attributes of the <dependency> element contain information about the external icons:

-- type The resource type such as css. - uri The URI of the CSS file that contains the external icon declarations.
+type - The resource type such as css.

+uri - The URI of the CSS file that contains the external icon declarations.